-12. Cur 12.
-Curriculum development plan • Take advantage of the virtual library of the Ministry of higher Education and Scientific Research. • Benefit from scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course. • Linking the theoretical and practical part of the course through the i subject of the student project.
+- Take advantage of the virtual library of the Ministry of higher Education and Scientific Research. - Benefit from scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course. - Linking the theoretical and practical part of the course through the subject of the student project.

-Fundamentals of Cooling Systems (Compulsory) - PMTR240 level II
+Fundamentals of Refrigeration Systems (Compulsory) - PMTR240 - level II